Bitnagar/football-manager/README.md

 ### Deleting

-When user decides to delete a player, the selected players unique key is sent to the reducer.
-If the reducer found the same unique key inside the state, the it delete the entire player object associated with that key.
+When user decides to delete a player, the selected player's unique key is sent to the reducer.
+If the reducer found the same unique key inside the state, it deletes the entire player object associated with that key.
 Hence delete operation completes.
 Refer to `src/components/modal/DeletePlayerModal.tsx`

 ### Search